tidalmigrations/tidalmigrations.github.io/pages/user guides/six_steps.md

-After running `tidal analyze db your_config.yml` against your databases ([see guide](/analyze_database.html)), you will understand which database features in your Oracle or SQL Server installations make it difficult to adopt cloud-native database offerings and also identify which applications are connecting to your databases.
+After running `tidal analyze db your_config.yml` against your databases ([see guide](/analyze_database.html)), you will understand which database features in your Oracle,SQL Server, MySQL, or PostgreSQL installations make it difficult to adopt cloud-native database offerings and also identify which applications are connecting to your databases.

 With over 100 unique characteristics considered, comparisons are made with the data platforms available in the cloud(s) you are migrating to which provide you